Ask the Right Questions

-Factsheets provide information about a treatment programme that has been recommended.
+Factsheets provide information about a recommended treatment programme.
 Many of us are busy and thrive on a sheet that covers the basics.
-Of course, you can use the internet these days and google a question but often the articles have adverts or are selling a product.
+Of course, you can use the internet these days and Google a question, but often, the articles have adverts or are selling a product.
 There are three principles to observe.

 - Is your information sheet current?